 Crimes such as money laundering and terrorist financing have both economic and social effects.
-Money laundering promotes crime and corruption that slows economic growth and lowers productivity in the economy's real sector.
+Money laundering promotes crime and corruption that slows economic growth and lowers productivity in the real sector economy.
 Some crimes promoted by money laundering are smuggling, cybercrime, human trafficking, green crime, illegal wildlife trade, and other similar crimes.

-In order to anti-money laundering activities, global and local regulators have certain laws and regulations, and institutions at risk of money laundering must comply with these regulations.
+To anti-money laundering activities, global and local regulators have certain laws and regulations, and institutions at risk of money laundering must comply with these regulations.
 Institutions that do not comply with the regulations receive fines.
-When we look at these fines in 2020, it increased by approximately two times than the penalties given in 2019 and reached approximately 8 billion dollars.
-The main reasons for these fines are due to the deficiencies of procedures such as Know Your Customer (KYC), Customer Due Diligence (CDD), where regulators determine.
+When we look at these fines in 2020, they increased by approximately two times the penalties given in 2019 and reached approximately 8 billion dollars.
+The main reasons for these aml fines are the deficiencies of Know Your Customer (KYC), Customer Due Diligence (CDD), where regulators determine.
 In this article, you can find the answer to how to deal with these penalties.

 In the meantime, have a look at our article on AML fines for the year 2020:

 There are some obligations in the laws and regulations of global and local regulators, and although they differ by region, some obligations are similar.
 Fulfilling these obligations considerably reduces and prevents money laundering risks.
 Money laundering activities and AML penalties accompany the failure to comply with these obligations.
 If an institution has both money laundering activities and AML penalties, the reputation, and credibility fall considerably.
 The most basic AML obligations are as follows:

 AML Compliance Program

 The AML Compliance Program represents all the procedures and measures that companies with financial crime risks have implemented in dealing with financial crime and compliance processes.
 At the heart of an advanced AML compliance program is a risk-based approach.